MicrosoftDocs/architecture-center/docs/solution-ideas/articles/partitioning-strategies-in-event-hubs-and-kafka.md

 Azure Event Hubs and Apache Kafka are both event ingestion services that manage high-scale message streaming.
 To be efficient, such systems need to offer parallel processing.
 But at times, they also need to maintain the order of events that they process.

-Both services use partitions to achieve parallelism.
-Such an architecture makes load balancing possible.
-Partitioned consumers also make the architecture scalable since with more concurrent readers processing data, throughput improves.
+Both services use a [partitioning model][Partitions] to achieve parallelism.
+Besides improving efficiency, such an architecture makes load balancing possible.
+Partitioned consumers also make the architecture scalable since with more concurrent readers processing data, throughput increases.
 To preserve the order of events, Event Hubs and Kafka make use of partition keys and ids.

 This reference architecture illustrates different partitioning strategies that Event Hubs and Kafka use.
 In particular, the discussion addresses the following points: